open-contracting/standard/docs/guidance/map.md

 ## Identify your data sources

 To implement OCDS you need to first identify which IT systems capture and store contracting data and related documents.
 You also need to identify how to connect data held in different systems, to get a complete picture of the contracting process.
-The [Technical Assessment Template](https://www.open-contracting.org/resources/ocds-technical-assessment-template/) guides you through this process.
+The [Technical Assessment Template](https://www.open-contracting.org/resources/technical-assessment-template/) guides you through this process.

 If your contracting processes are managed on paper, using local spreadsheets or via unstructured electronic documents, you should use the template to identify those data sources, too.

 Once complete, you can:

 * Ask the [OCDS Helpdesk](../../support/index) to review your Technical Assessment.
-* Fill in the _Source systems_ sub-section of your [Publication Plan](https://www.open-contracting.org/resources/ocds-publication-plan-template/).
 * Fill in the _Systems_ sheet of your Field-Level Mapping (introduced below).

 ## Localize OCDS to your context